alida-laney/justalida/_poems/a-siren-on-a-dance-floor.md

 layout: poem
 date: 2026-04-25
 tags: [processing, queerness, magnetism]
+excerpt: "I kiss a woman in a nightclub..."
-excerpt: "her ~ thank you"
+dedication: "her ~ thank you"
 ---

 I kiss a woman in a nightclub… or,